AustinVaday/SFH-App/README.md

    (B) On your physical phone, download "Expo Client" in App Store or Android store.
 You don't need to sign up or anything in that app.
 Go to Camera app and scan QR code on command line and click when it pops up.
 Click "Got it" then click "X" and there!
 You see the app running!

+## Cookbook
+This site is where we have been building the mobile using [Expo-CLI](https://docs.expo.io/workflow/expo-cli/)

+[Facebook's platform](https://reactnative.dev/docs/getting-started) is for documentation where we can look it up.
+These information is helpful and getting the latest version and documentation